websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

    Files within the ``configs/{ENV}/`` directory will be copied as overrides into the ``LIFERAY_HOME`` directory in the Liferay container in DXP Cloud.
 ```

+Instead of directly committing hotfixes to the repository, a new CI service environment variable is now available to automatically add when deploying the Liferay service.
+See [Installing Hotfixes with an Environment Variable](#installing-hotfixes-with-an-environment-variable) for more information.

 ### Custom Script Execution

 Scripts placed in `liferay/configs/{ENV}/scripts/` will now be run as the `liferay` user, rather than as a root user.
 If a script must be run as root, then the script must be added to the `Jenkinsfile` instead.